 While I was pondering that it was even older than the Winged victory statue and admiring its details, all my kids could think about and wonder was why she was naked.
 I guess it was an appropriate question but at least I know they didn’t totally ignore the statue.
 We had this “timeless masterpiece” all to ourselves for several minutes reinforcing that a nighttime visit was a good idea.

 We also found some of the Egyptian artifacts and a granite sphinx along the way.
 Our kids weren’t too interested in these but were more fascinated with all the larger than life sculptures we passed along the way.

 They had a great gift shop where we got some painting postcards, one with the Mona Lisa, of course for my daughter’s journal.
 One can really spend days at the Louvre exploring and still not be able to cover everything this wonderful museum has to offer.

-Louvre with kids tips
+Tips for visiting the Louvre with kids

 - Rest and relax.
 We made sure the kids rested often.
 Tired little feet need a lot of rest and this place is huge.

 - Pick your top three.
 Depending on your time, kids’ ages and temperament, visiting with kids means narrowing down your choices.
 Pick your top 3, 5 or 10 to see and know that you can’t see everything.

 - Snacks and drinks.
 We gave the kids snacks and kept them hydrated.

 - Keep them interested.
 There was so much to see that everyone can wander about aimlessly.
 Ask them questions.
 Having a little activity like the Scavenger Hunt I created before coming here kept them occupied and interested.
 One of these days I’ll find that file and post it here.
 For a basic simple scavenger hunt, put 9 squares on a paper and place famous Louvre paintings and sculptures in them.